playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 ------

-What's more, this code is **also** semantically valid, but will throw an error at runtime:
+What's more, this code is **also** semantically valid but will throw an error at runtime:

 ```javascript
 // This will throw an error, as the loop will never exit